amd/HPCTrainingExamples/hipifly/vector_add/README.md

 The HIPifly method for converting CUDA code to HIP, is straight-forward and works with minimal modifications to the source code.
 This example applies the HIPifly method to a simple vector addition problem offloaded to the GPU using CUDA.

 All CUDA functions are defined in the `src/gpu_functions.cu` file.
-By including the `cuda_to_hip.h` file when using HIP, all the CUDA functions will be automatically replaced with the analogous HIP function during compile time.
+By including the `hipifly.h` file when using HIP, all the CUDA functions will be automatically replaced with the analogous HIP function during compile time.

 By default, the program is compiled for NVIDIA GPUs using `nvcc`.
 To compile for CUDA just run `make`.